snu-dbs/prevision/slab-benchmark/prevision/README.md

 #### Converting CSV to Dask HDF5 format

 Dask only supports dense computation, so we only need to convert dense matrices.
-Dask is the second-best performer in the dense NMF with 80M matrix, so we create matrices with finer tile sizes as well.
+Dask is the second-best performer in the dense NMF with the 80M matrix, so we create matrices with finer tile sizes as well.
 The following command will make HDF files from npy files for dense experiments.
 The matrices will be generated in the `./output/hdf5/` directory.